21 ways to be more positive when it feels like the world is upside down

 5. Connect with others.

-Whether it's cosying up on the couch with your partner or scheduling a virtual happy hour with your friends, spending time with people who make you feel good is a surefire way to improve your outlook, even when connecting virtually.
+Whether it's cosying up on the couch with your family or meeting friends for brunch, spending time with people who make you feel good is a surefire way to improve your outlook, even when connecting virtually.

 6. Tear up old grudges.